With 1.5 million acres planted annually, wheat is Minnesota’s fourth largest crop.

 - Do not place boron fertilizers in direct contact with the seed.

-Damage from nitrogen and urea (46-0-0) placed in contact with the seed is dependent on the moisture content of the soil at planting.
+Damage from nitrogen and urea (46-0-0) placed in contact with the seed depends on the moisture content of the soil at planting.
 Damage can be substantial if soils are dry at planting.
-If soils are dry at the time of planting, keep the amount of urea in contact with the seed to 10 lbs.
-N per acre or less.
-Higher rates can be used if the soil is wet at planting.
-The suggested rates for this use, however, are not well defined.
+If soils are dry at planting, keep the amount of urea in contact with the seed to 10 pounds N per acre or less.

 High rates of potash in contact with the seed can cause problems if soils are dry at planting.
-Under typical moisture conditions, rates of K2O up to 60 lbs. per acre in contact with the seed should not cause problems with emergence.
+Under typical moisture conditions, rates of K2O up to 60 pounds per acre in contact with the seed should not cause problems with emergence.

 Phosphate has no negative effect on seed germination and seedling growth.
 Therefore, ample amounts of phosphate can be applied in contact with the seed.

-The use of air seeders has increased in popularity in recent years.
-Many seeders are equipped to apply a mixture of seed and dry fertilizer at the time of planting.
+Many air seeders are equipped to apply a mixture of seed and dry fertilizer at the time of planting.
 The amount of fertilizer that can safely be applied with the air seeder will depend on the seeder spacing, the spread width of the fertilizer and seed mixture, and soil texture.
-Less fertilizer can be safely applied when the fertilizer and seed are placed within a narrow band or when air seeders are used on coarse textured soils.

 ---|---|---|---|---|---|---|---|---|---|

-Double disc | 1 inch | 17% | 20-30 | 13% | 19-28 | 10% | 17-23 | 8% | 15-20 |
+Double disc | 1 inch | 17 | 20-30 | 13 | 19-28 | 10 | 17-23 | 8 | 15-20 |

-Hoe | 2 | 33% | 32-44 | 27% | 27-38 | 20% | 23-31 | 17% | 20-27 |
+Hoe | 2 | 33 | 32-44 | 27 | 27-38 | 20 | 23-31 | 17 | 20-27 |

-3 | 50% | 44-58 | 40% | 37-48 | 30% | 30-40 | 25% | 26-34 | |
+Hoe | 3 | 50 | 44-58 | 40 | 37-48 | 3o | 30-40 | 25 | 26-34 |

-The maximum nitrogen rate applied with the air seeder also must be adjusted based on soil texture.
-Table 7 summarizes maximum suggested rates of N for soils with differing texture based on method of application.
+The maximum nitrogen rate applied with the air seeder must be adjusted based on soil texture.
 Loamy sands and sandy loams present the greatest risk for seedling damage as these soils contain less available water than clay loams and clays.
-Extreme care should be taken when applying fertilizer with the seed on sandy soils when fertilizer is banded in a narrow band with the seed.

-Soil texture | Sand particle size | Silt particle size | Clay particle size | Seedbed use: 10-20%, Double disc, 1 inch | Seedbed use: 30-50%, Hoe, 1 inch | Seedbed use: 60-100%, Airseeder, 4-12 inch |
+Soil texture | Sand particle size % | Silt particle size % | Clay particle size % | Seedbed use: 10-20%, double disc, 1 in. | Seedbed use: 30-50%, hoe, 1 in. | Seedbed use: 60-100%, airseeder, 4-12 in. |

 ---|---|---|---|---|---|---|

-Loamy sand | 80% unit? | 10% | 10% | 5 lbs/acre | 10-20 lbs/acre | 25-40 lbs/acre |
+Loamy sand | 80 | 10 | 10 | 5 lb/acre | 10-20 lb/acre | 25-40 lb/acre |

-Sandy loam | 60 | 35 | 15 ?100% | 10 | 15-25 | 30-45 |
+Sandy loam | 60 | 35 | 15 | 10 | 15-25 | 30-45 |

 Sandy clay loam | 55 | 15 | 30 | 15 | 20-30 | 35-50 |